baloise/design-system/docs/stories/components/bal-accordion/testing.md

 ## Testing

-The Baloise Design System provides a collection of custom cypress commands for our components.
-Moreover, some basic cypress commands like `should` or `click` have been overridden to work with our components.
+The Baloise Design System provides a collection of custom cypress commands for the components.
+Moreover, some basic cypress commands like `should` or `click` have been overridden to work with the components.

 <a class="sb-unstyled button is-primary" href="../?path=/docs/development-testing--documentation">Go to testing guide</a>